Research Group

 Mohamed A. Abd-Elmagid completed his Ph.D. in Spring 2023.
 (Google Scholar)

-First position after Ph.D.: Postdoctoral Research Fellow at The Ohio State University with Profs.
-Ness B. Shroff and Eylem Ekici
+First position after Ph.D.: Postdoctoral Scholar at The Ohio State University with Prof. Ness B. Shroff

 Dissertation: Age of Information: Fundamentals, Distributions, and Applications